CHARLOTTE WATER WORKS - VEST STATION

 situation.
 Big Sugaw Creek, now called Irwin Creek, was Charlotte's only

 water supply.
-The worst drought in 50 years reached its peak in July of
+The worst drought in 50 years reached its peak in July of that

-surrounding cities.
+cities.
 1 So little water was available that it was shut off

 except at intervals when the flushing of sewers was required.
 W. E. Vest,